 How Ritholtz Wealth Management invests your money

-Ritholtz offers a personalized approach to portfolio management for clients.
+Personalized portfolio management: Ritholtz Wealth Management offers a personalized approach to portfolio management.
 It meets with its clients to understand their goals, risk tolerance and other relevant items.
 Using that information, an advisor then comes up with a recommended investment approach.

-The firm commonly uses the following investments in client portfolios:
+The firm includes the following investments in client portfolios, among other securities:

 Fees Ritholtz Wealth Management charges for its services